New constraints on modelling the random magnetic field of the MW: Modelling the Galactic magnetic field

-We base our investigations on the large-scale model of \cite{jf12a} for the Galactic magnetic field.
+We base our investigation on the large-scale GMF model of \cite{jf12a}.
 Their model contains separate components for the magnetic field patterns within the spiral disk, the toroidal halo field and the X-shaped poloidal halo field.
 Each of these components are modelled in a way to ensure zero magnetic divergence.
-In addition to the large-scale field components an anisotropic random field is introduced (`striated' random field).
-This striated random field is totally aligned to all components of the large-scale field (i.e. spiral disk and both halo field components).
-Furthermore, \cite{jf12b} complement the model with a purely isotropic random field.
-This model is independent of the large-scale model and its spiral disk strengths and halo components are individually determined.
 The detailed method for obtaining both the parameters and the quality of the fits of the models are given in \cite{jansson09}.
+The main difference between the method of JF12 and our approach is the way the small-scale fields are incorporated in the modelling process.
+First we describe the JF12 large-scale field model and then describe these differences in the implementations of JF12 and our approach.

 We label the original field components from our base models with the index `JF12' and make use of the following variable names: $B_\mathrm{reg}$ represents the large-scale field and $B_\mathrm{aniso}$ and $B_\mathrm{iso}$ represent the (an)isotropic small-scale fields.
 The corresponding small-scale models in JF12 are: $B_\mathrm{striated,JF12}$ and $B_\mathrm{rand,JF12}$.
 Unchanged field components in our modifications are still denoted as JF12.
+Table \ref{tab:JF12parameters} summarizes the used parameters.